mostafac0des/membership-site/README.md

 # membership-site

-A framework for launching new Django membership site quickly on to an **Ubuntu 18.04** LTS instance using [Amazon Lightsail](https://aws.amazon.com/lightsail/) or [Amazon EC2](https://aws.amazon.com/ec2/).
+A framework for launching a new Django membership site quickly on to an **Ubuntu 18.04** LTS instance using [Amazon Lightsail](https://aws.amazon.com/lightsail/) or [Amazon EC2](https://aws.amazon.com/ec2/).
 Comes with a complete user authentication flow, custom user model, environment variables, and social authentication options via Gmail, Facebook, Twitter, etc.

 ## Features